scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 # Visualization

 Once I got an idea of the pixels I began to model my images using greyscale, color, and the edges.
-I resized the images from 100x100 to 32x32.
+I resized the images to 32x32.
 Using Multinomial Naive Bayes I plotted a Confusion Matrix, ROC Curve, and the Classification Report.

 Accuracy is the ratio of correctly predicted observations to the total observations.
 This is used with a even data set, for example, False Positives and False Negatives are almost same.